mdribus/association-finder-hla/README.md

 6. **Run 5_final_tables_final.R**: `Rscript 5_final_tables_final.R SAA API,CAU` <br /> This script also requires command line arguments for disease and population.
 Output files are written to the /Masters directory.

+## Explanation of the results:

+**1_find_associations_final.R**:
+- The \*_Multi_ORstats.csv files contain the odds ratios, 95% confidence intervals, p-values, numbers of imputation replicates, and standard errors for each HLA variant analyzed in each category.
+See the example file *Example_CAU_C_HR_Multi_ORstats.csv* in the /Multi directory.
+- The \*_summaryFile.csv files contain the average count, frequencies, and ranks for cases and controls for each HLA variant analyzed in each category.
+These are not restricted by the argument to limit the number of HLA variants to be analyzed in each category.
+See the example file *Example_CAU_C_HR_summaryFile.csv* in the /Summary directory.

+**2_fdr_correction_final.R**:
+- The \*_FDR.csv files contain the odds ratios, 95% confidence intervals, p-values before adjustment, numbers of imputation replicates, standard errors, and Q values.
+They also include the adjusted p-values and 95% confidence intervals.
+Significant HLA variants are identified by "\*\*\*" in the "significant" column.
+See the example file *Example_CAU_C_HR_FDR* in the /FDR directory.
+- The \*_FDR_allSignificant.csv files contain the same information as the \*_FDR.csv files, except that they only include variants whose p-values remain significant after FDR correction.
+See the example file *Example_CAU_FDR_allSignificant.csv in the /FDR directory.
+- The \*_suggestive_variants.csv files contain the same information as the \*_FDR.csv files, except that they only include variants that had significant p-values before FDR correction and not-significant p-values after FDR correction.
+See the example file *Example_CAU_suggestive_variants.csv in the /Summary directory.

+**3_factor_analysis_final.R**:
+- The